DiegoASoriano/industrial-automation-PLC-OPC-integration/README.md

 ### **Results**
 * **100% Validation:** Successfully validated 3 distinct industrial modules in a risk-free virtual environment.
-* **System Efficiency:** Optimized the "Welding Station" logic, reducing cycle time by ensuring parallel pneumatic movements where safe.
+* **System Efficiency:** Optimized the "Sorting Station" logic, reducing cycle time by ensuring parallel pneumatic movements where safe.
 * **Complex Interoperability:** Overcame the limitation of proprietary software silos by establishing a stable OPC communication link, a critical skill in Industry 4.0 environments.
 * **Documentation:** Created a comprehensive technical video used by the University to train future mechatronics students.